paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-101-training-generally.md

 The Homeland Security Act of 2002, referred to in subsec. (f)(5), is Pub.
 L. 107–296, Nov.
 25, 2002, 116 Stat.
 2135.
 Title XXII of the Act is classified principally to subchapter XVIII (§ 651 et seq.) of chapter 1 of Title 6.
 For complete classification of this Act to the Code, see Short Title note set out under [section 101 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section101&num=0&edition=prelim) and Tables.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 inserted “, including supplies incidental to such support and services,” after “and services” in introductory provisions.

 2023—Subsec. (i).
 Pub.
 L. 118–31 designated existing provisions as par.
 (1), redesignated former pars.
 (1) and (2) as subpars.
 (A) and (B), respectively, of par.
 (1), inserted “, except as provided in paragraph (2),” before “for response” in subpar.
 (A), and added par.
 (2).

 2022—Subsec. (h)(3).
 Pub.
 L. 117–286 substituted “Chapter 10 of title 5” for “The Federal Advisory Committee Act (5 U.S.C.
 App.)”.